lennyleadership/zhichang/content/docs/01 Interview Experience/27 AB Precision Lab Scientist/03_Interview Preparation/01_tell_me_about_yourself.md

 # Introduction

-If I could summarize my career into chapters of a book, I would put my time prior to LifeLabs into the first chapter, my time at LifeLabs and my time after LifeLabs into the second chapter.
+If I could summarize my career into chapters of a book, I would put my time prior to LifeLabs into one chapter, my time at LifeLabs and post LifeLabs into another chapter.

-In the first chapter, you will see a couple of key employers there, Testmark and AECL.
-Both of labs were accredited and provided testing for environmental monitoring.
+I used to work at Testmark and AECL,

 1) I developed the expertise in lab accreditation, quality control and quality assurance